10 Tips for Simplifying Your Financial Affairs While Living Overseas

 - Get an Online Brokerage Account.
 Use an online brokerage to hold your investments, allowing you to manage your investments at one account.
 Look for a broker that will provide you with a greater range of investment products at a significantly cheaper cost than your commercial bank or the insurance-linked savings/investment schemes heavily marketed offshore.
 For Americans, the best bet will be a U.S.-based discount broker to avoid the tax complications of holding non-U.S.-domiciled investment products.
 For non-Americans, look for a global discount broker in an offshore jurisdiction that does not tax nonresidents.

 - Maintain Joint Accounts.
-Generally, both spouses should have access to the main household financial accounts to ease financial management and to handle emergencies.
-To preserve a degree of financial independence and marital bliss, each spouse can maintain an individual bank account for discretionary spending.
-If main accounts have to be individually owned, consider giving your spouse a power of attorney over your account in the event of an emergency.
+For couples, generally, both spouses should have access to the main household financial accounts to ease financial management and to handle emergencies.
+To preserve a degree of financial independence and marital bliss, each spouse could also maintain an individual bank account for discretionary spending.
+If main accounts must be individually owned, consider giving your spouse a power of attorney over your account in the event of an emergency.

-- Have Account Statements Delivered Online.
+- Download and Save Account Statements.
 Elect to have account statements delivered online when possible.
 This avoids wasted paper, makes changing addresses easier, and helps avoid late bills and missed payments due to mail delays.
 Remember to download and securely maintain recent copies for record-keeping and legal documentation.

 - Use Online Bill Pay.
 If your bank or broker allows it, use the bill pay feature to automate recurring payments.
-This helps you avoid writing checks and making late payments, and makes it easier to stay on top of your bills.
+This helps you avoid making late payments and makes it easier to stay on top of your bills.

-- Organize and Store Your Financial Records.
+- Organize and Securely Store Your Financial Records.
 Photocopy your key records, and store the originals in a fireproof safe at home or in a safe deposit box.
-You could also consider scanning your documents and maintaining them on an encrypted portable drive using free encryption software such as TrueCrypt.
-Another option is to store them online with a commercial document storage service, which would give you access to your documents from anywhere in the world.
+Additionally, consider scanning your documents and maintaining them on a portable drive encrypted with a program such as BitLocker.
+Another option is to store them online with an encrypted commercial document storage service, which would give you access to your documents from anywhere in the world.